chalu/chalu/README.md

 <h1>Hi 👋, I'm Charles Odili</h1>
 A seasoned backend engineer and technology leader from Nigeria.
-I currently work in Canada for a top-notch Fintech startup delivering an API-backed AI service to millions of customers across Canada, US, & UK through top partner banks
+I currently work in Canada for a top-notch Fintech startup delivering an API-backed AI service to millions of customers across Canada, US, & UK through top partner banks.
+I am a technology, product and people builder (kindly see my LinkedIn recommendations for some hints).

 <br />